raspiblitz/raspiblitz/README.md

 It will give you 4 buttons on the right side.

-- Info - to defined later
+- Info - to be defined later
-- Node - shows the nodeid/uri as QR code (use to open channels from mobile wallets)
+- Node - shows the nodeid/uri as a QR code (used to open channels from mobile wallets)
 - Invoice - creates an Invoice-QRcode that can be used for donations
 - Off - Shutdown or Restart the RaspiBlitz

 ##### LCD Rotate

-If you switch this on you can rotate the LCD of your RaspiBlitz 180 degrees.
-This can make sense if you want to use it in a special case or wall mount.
+If you switch this on, you can rotate the LCD of your RaspiBlitz 180 degrees.
+This might make sense if you have a special case or wall mount.

 ##### Channel Autopilot

 The autopilot is a feature of LND that you can switch on.
-It automatically uses around half of your your on-chain funds (if available) to open channels with other lightning nodes the autopilot thinks can be useful to improve your payment routes.
+It automatically uses around half of your on-chain funds (if available) to open channels with other lightning nodes, if the autopilot thinks they can be useful to improve your payment routing.

 ##### Accept Keysend

 Keysend is a feature of LND that allows your node to accept payments without creating an invoice first.
-This is needs to be activated for example if you want to use your nodes for experimental messaging over the Lightning Network (see RaspiBlitz MOBILE apps like SendMany).
+You can activate this if, or example, you want to use your nodes for experimental messaging over the Lightning Network (see RaspiBlitz MOBILE apps like SendMany).

 ##### Testnet

-You can switch from mainnet to testnet of your blockchain if you want to try things out and play with free test coins.
+You can switch from the mainnet to testnet blockchain if you want to try things out and play with free test coins.

-Please beware that to might take some time to sync the test blockchain and you need to setup a new lnd testnet wallet during the process.
+Please be aware that it might take some time to sync the test blockchain.
+You will need to setup a new lnd testnet wallet during the process.

 ##### LND Auto-Unlock

-The RaspiBlitz will automatically unlock the LND wallet on every start.
+The RaspiBlitz will automatically unlock the LND wallet upon every start.

 This feature is based on https://github.com/Stadicus/guides/blob/master/raspibolt/raspibolt_6A_auto-unlock.md

 It can be activated under "Services" -> "Auto-unlock LND".
-It's recommended to be turned on, when DynamicDNS is used.
-Because on a public IP change of your router, LND gets restarted automatically and without Auto-Unlock it will stay inactive/unreachable until you manually unlock it.
+We recommend that it be turned on, when DynamicDNS is used.
+If there is a public IP change on your router, LND restarts automatically, and without Auto-Unlock it will stay inactive/unreachable until you manually unlock it.

 * [When using Auto-Unlock, how much security do I lose?](FAQ.md#when-using-auto-unlock-how-much-security-do-i-lose)

 ##### StaticChannelBackup on DropBox

-The [below on this README](README.md#backup-for-on-chain---channel-funds) for your Backup options to secure your funds against loss.
-Storing the encrypted Static Channel Backup file to your Dropbox account is an easy and secure way todo this.
+Read [below on this README](README.md#backup-for-on-chain---channel-funds) for your Backup options to secure your funds against loss.
+Storing the encrypted Static Channel Backup file in your Dropbox account is an easy and secure way to do this.

 ##### StaticChannelBackup on USB Drive

-You can connect a small extra USB drive to your RaspiBlitz (choose a small one up to 32GB - dont use second HDD or SSD here, that would drain too much power from the RaspiBlitz).
-On that USB drive your latest StaticChannelBackup will be stored - just in case your HDD gets an error.
+You can connect a small extra USB drive to your RaspiBlitz (choose a small one up to 32GB - don't use a second HDD or SSD here, that would drain too much power from the RaspiBlitz).
+That USB drive will store your latest StaticChannelBackup - just in case your HDD errors out.

 ##### ZeroTier